~~~~~~~~ASHTAVAKRA - 2.~~~~~~~~~

 was brought for Ashtavakra and Janaka rode beside him with

 a retinue following them.
-When they reached the outskirts of
+When they reached the outskirts of a

 forest the sage asked that the King should order the retinue go